Scuffed Toes and a Thin Branch

 “I enjoy our trips to the shops with lunch and all.
 Will miss it.”

-“Don’t worry Lenny we can still have lunch.
+Don’t worry, Lenny, we can still have lunch.
 We don’t need to go shopping for that.”

-Anyway boots and shoes purchased they are off taking the route that passes the river.
+Anyway, boots and shoes purchased they are off taking the route that passes the river.
 There is a commotion.
 A major commotion.
-People shouting.
+People are shouting.
 Women screaming.
-They see Daniel half in the river trying to reach to someone in trouble.
-They get closer see it’s Bobby Stumpings hanging onto a thin branch sticking out over the water just above the weir.
+They see Daniel half in the river trying to reach someone in trouble.
+They get closer to see it’s Bobby Stumpings hanging onto a thin branch sticking out over the water just above the weir.
 He is sobbing.
 Stranded.
 One broken twig away from certain disaster.
 Daniel cannot reach him.
 There is a thick branch protruding out towards Bobby.
 But too short.
 Daniel is at the end but his reach is two feet too short.

 Lenny does not hesitate.
 Slides along.
 At the end he hooks one leg around the branch and leans forward.
 The extra length of his trunk and his long arms and he can reach.
-“Bobby reach towards me.”
+“Bobby, reach towards me.”
 He grabs Bobby’s arm around the wrist.
 “Let go of the branch.
 I’ve got you and won’t let you go.”

 “I can’t.
 I’m scared.”